Dr Harry Smith

 The City of Edinburgh offers an urban laboratory for project- and site visit-based exploration of current urban design issues in the UK.
 Furthermore, the city’s historic 'Geddesian' planning links, and contemporary international links with urban-focused institutions and bodies provide a strong platform from which to support student-led, location-based research projects.

-The Urban Strategies and Design programme can be studied full-time or part-time.
-The full-time mode consists of a 12-month programme, comprising two taught semesters, and a summer supervised dissertation period.
+The Urban Strategies and Design course can be studied full-time or part-time.
+The full-time mode consists of a 12-month course, comprising two taught semesters, and a summer supervised dissertation period.
 The part-time mode comprises, four taught semesters, undertaken over 24 months, with a summer supervised dissertation period taking place after the fourth taught semester.

 The Royal Academy of Engineering Centre of Excellence in Sustainable Building Design has excellent industry links.
 Staff within the Institute are actively engaged in a variety of research projects relating to building design, specification, management and operation.